 Pros: Relatively low fees, a variety of payment methods accepted

-Cons: Partially available in the United States, profits can only be withdrawn in fiat currency (i.e. USD, EUR, etc.)
+Cons: Not available worldwide, profits can only be withdrawn in fiat currency (i.e. USD, EUR, etc.)

 Pros: A wide variety of sellers from around the world

 The first step will be to go to LocalBitcoins and enter how many bitcoins you want to buy and from which country.
 Since LocalBitcoins was originally made for people to meet face to face, there’s no “worldwide” search, which is a shame.
-This means there is no way to see all the sellers who are willing to sell worldwide and accept PayPal in a single search.
 You have to go through each country, one at a time.

 On the next screen, you’ll see a list of available sellers, you can now browse them one by one.